 2 'Subject matter information' is the outcome that results from the evaluation or measurement of 'subject matter' against suitable criteria.
-More full definitions are given in the Glossary of Terms.
+Fuller definitions are given in the Glossary of Terms.

-- If In the context of an engagement, such conflicts of interest create a potential risk (threat) that the practitioner's judgment or actions in conducting or determining the outcome of the engagement may be unduly influenced by interests other than those of the intended user (the beneficial 'client' under the engagement).
+determining the outcome of the engagement may be unduly influenced by interests other than those of the intended user (the beneficial 'client' under the engagement).
 Such other interests are potentially wide-ranging and will usually be legitimate in themselves (though they may also not be so).
-However, they would be objectionable in the circumstances if the practitioner is unduly influenced by them, because this may prejudice the interests of the intended users, which should be paramount. - 15 Users do not have all the information necessary for judging whether the firm, its partners and staff and any other covered persons are, in fact, acting with integrity and objectivity.
+However, if the practitioner is unduly influenced by them, this may prejudice the interests of the intended users, which should be paramount.

+- Users do not have all the information necessary for judging whether the firm, its partners and staff and any other covered persons are, in fact, acting with integrity and objectivity.
 Although the firm may be satisfied that the integrity, objectivity and independence of the firm or such persons will not in fact be compromised by a particular condition or relationship, an objective, reasonable and informed third party may reach a different conclusion.
 For example, if such a third party were aware that the firm, its partners or staff and/or any other covered persons had certain financial, employment, business or personal relationships with an entity relevant to the engagement, that third party might reasonably conclude that the firm and such persons could be subject to undue influence from the directors of the entity or would not be impartial or unbiased.
-Public confidence in the integrity, objectivity and independence of the firm or such persons could therefore suffer as a result of this perception, irrespective of whether there is any actual impairment. - I6 Other regulators or competent authorities may specify compliance with this Ethical Standard in relation to other types of work. - 17 Ethical guidance on other matters, together with statements of fundamental ethical principles governing the work of all professional accountants, are issued by professional accountancy bodies.
+Public confidence in the integrity, objectivity and independence of the firm or such persons could therefore suffer as a result of this perception, irrespective of whether there is any actual impairment. - Other regulators or competent authorities may specify compliance with this Ethical Standard in relation to other types of work. - Ethical guidance on other matters, together with statements of fundamental ethical principles governing the work of all professional accountants, are issued by professional accountancy bodies.
 These also provide a basis for enhancing the trust and confidence of intended users that the engagement is professionally sound.